 On the 27 – 28 November 2020, science and research will be celebrated across Europe in the European science festival European Researchers’ Night.
 In Sweden, activities are organised in around 30 cities and towns across the country under the name ForskarFredag (Researchers’ Friday).

-European Researchers’ Night 2017 was held in 28 cities across Sweden on 29 September, organised by universities, science centres, museums, research centres, municipalities and regional development councils.
-Visitors could experience more than 400 activities and were welcomed by over 500 researchers from many different fields.
-The event is coordinated by the Swedish non-profit organisation Vetenskap & Allmänhet (Public & Science).
+European Researchers’ Night in Sweden is organised by universities, science centres, museums, archives, research centres, municipalities, science parks and regional development councils across Sweden.
+The event is coordinated by the Swedish non-profit member organisation Vetenskap & Allmänhet (Public & Science), VA.

 Activities range from experiments and maker spaces to demonstrations, shows and exhibitions, as well as science cafés and talks in small groups.
 These innovative and exciting activities allow for public engagement and meetings with researchers in relaxed and festive environments.
 The events are aimed at showing that researchers are ordinary people with extraordinary jobs and that research is all about communication and international cooperation.

 Researchers’ Grand Prix is a Swedish competition that has been run annually since 2012.
 We challenge researchers to present their research in as captivating, inspiring and educational a way as possible – in just four minutes!
 Together, expert judges and the audience decide the winner.

 As part of European Researchers’ Night, each year VA (Public & Science) coordinates a citizen science project that involves schools and members of the general public across Sweden.
 The projects gives pupils and the general public the opportunity to participate in a real research project, and it also enables researchers to collect large amounts of data from across the country that would otherwise be difficult or impossible to collect.